cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 # Releases #

-A release is a collection of source code, configuration files and startup scripts used to run services, along with a version number that uniquely identifies the components.
+A release is a collection of source code, configuration files, and startup scripts used to run services, along with a version number that uniquely identifies the components.
 When creating a new release, you should use a source code manager (like [git](http://git-scm.com/)) to manage new versions of the contained files.

 ## Release Repository ##